 Computation of task is going to take a huge jump over time.
 Sound or audio quality is going to be never like before.
 System performance is also going to be very high and everything will be going to be amazing.

-Directx vs OpenGL vs Vulkan combined going to satisfy our gaming needs in different platforms with there very powerful API’s.
+Directx vs OpenGL vs Vulkan combined going to satisfy our gaming needs in different platforms with their very powerful APIs.

 As the competition between companies grows stronger the development process will skyrocket as currently, we are seeing between AMD, Nvidia, and Intel.
 Soon more and more powerful hardware is coming and graphics APIs will use the hardware to give us an experience that we never had before.